SteveCelebrates/SteveCelebrates/README.md

 I'm a firm believer in putting plans into action.
 If it doesn't work, the design is flawed.
 If a design is successful, it must and should be functional.

-- 🔭 I’m currently working on: Sms Notification Api for Mpesa
+- 🔭 I’m currently working on: Sms Notification Api for Magento 2, Tims (Kra Intergration) Magento 2, School Managent System (From CodeIgniter) to Laravel
 - 🌱 I’m currently learning: PMI-ACP
 - 👯 I’m looking to collaborate on: Magento 2 Technology projects.
 Hit me up if you have any.